Race Through New York Starring Jimmy Fallon: Queue

 The attraction is housed inside a replica of 30 Rockefeller Plaza, where The Tonight Show Starring Jimmy Fallon is taped, with the corridors of NBC Studios replicated in the queue.
 Divided in two parts, the queue is composed of one in a lower level and the second in the upper.
-As guests enter the lobby in the lower level, they receive a ticket from NBC pages that matches one of the six colors in the NBC peacock logo, as they pass by a display of an NBC video camera used for the show's taping in the golden age.
+As guests enter the lobby in the lower level, they receive a ticket from NBC pages that matches one of the six colors in the NBC peacock logo, as they pass by a display of a video camera used by WNBC, during the show's taping in the golden age.
 This level features displays of the history of The Tonight Show dedicated to each of its past hosts, Steve Allen, Jack Paar, Johnny Carson, Jay Leno, and Conan O'Brien.
 Each display includes a television set from their respective eras, playing clips of each host's tenure, suits and desk props used by the hosts and an admittance ticket from each of their tenures, all adjacent to a display of Jimmy Fallon as the current host of The Tonight Show.
 Guests continue to the upper level once the lobby's lighting changes to the color of the NBC ticket they were given.

 In the upper level of the queue, guests are entertained with live seasonal performances from The Ragtime Gals barbershop quartet onstage a replica of the Tonight Show stage.
 When they're not performing, screens in the stage area play Jimmy's monologues, popular interviews and sketches, such as "History of Rap" and "Lip Sync Battle".
 The upper level also has interactive desks throughout the waiting area where guests can send personalized Tonight Show Thank You Notes, play retro-style Fallon video games and have a meet-and-greet with Hashtag the Panda.
 (Note: When the attraction is a walk-on, some queue experiences are preempted: receiving the colored NBC ticket, changes in the lighting, performances by The Ragtime Gals and meet-and-greet with Hashtag the Panda.)